Generic Name: tapentadol (ta PEN ta dol)

 How should I take Nucynta?

 Take Nucynta exactly as prescribed.
-Never take Nucynta in larger amounts, or for longer than recommended by your doctor.
-Follow the directions on your prescription label.
+Follow all directions on your prescription label.
+Nucynta can slow or stop your breathing, especially when you start using this medicine or whenever your dose is changed.
+Never take Nucynta in larger amounts, or for longer than prescribed.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

 Nucynta can cause constipation.
 Talk to your doctor before using a laxative or stool softener to treat or prevent this side effect.

-Do not stop using Nucynta suddenly, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to avoid withdrawal symptoms when you stop using Nucynta.
+Do not stop using this medicine suddenly, or you could have unpleasant withdrawal symptoms.
+Ask your doctor how to safely stop using tapentadol.

 Store at room temperature away from moisture and heat.